7 Great Places To Find Items To Resell in 2021

 Facebook marketplace is like an online yard sale because these are people within your community selling stuff.

-And as far as yard sale goes, prices are quite low on Facebook marketplace.
+And as far as yard sale goes, prices are quite low on Facebook marketplace, and that makes it a great place to find items to resell.

 I recently bought a bookcase for less than $10 on Facebook Marketplace, though I don’t plan to resell it.

 What I’m trying to say is that you can find great items in decent condition to resell.

-Plus, if you join Facebook yard sale groups in your area, you’d be notified whenever a yard sale is on.
+Also, if you join Facebook garage sale groups in your area, you’d be notified whenever a yard sale is on.

 7. Friends and families’ homes

-If your friends or family want to get rid of something you believe is still useful, you can take and resell them.
+If your friends or family want to get rid of items that were gently used, you can take and resell them.

 The funny thing about this is that when they notice you make dough from the items, they might ask for commissions.
 Lol.

 Well, that’s up to you.

-The plan is to get free items to sell and make some cash from home.
+The plan is to get free items to sell online and make extra money from home.

 Places to resell stuff from home

-Selling on Mercari is easy, but like other selling apps, it has its own issues sellers are not finding funny.
+Selling on Mercari is easy, but like other selling apps, it has its issues sellers are not finding funny.

 Talk about the recently added Mercari processing fees.
 But what can we do?